alecazam/kram/README.md

   write by converting ktx -> ktx2 with ktx2ktx2 + ktxsc (see kramTexture.py --ktx2 option)

 ```

+### An example pipeline

+At build:

+* Lossless 8u/16F/32F KTX2 sources 2D, 2D, cube, and 2D atlas textures with zstd mips.
+Editing these in Photoshop/Gimp is still an issue.
+* Need to stop basing pipelines around PNG.
+This is a limited source format, but supported by editor.s
+* Textures should be higher resolution, and checked into source control (git-lfs or p4).
+* Some sort of scripting to supply encoder preset index for textures.

+* Drop mips and encode to KTX using kram using the encoder preset
+* Build 2D array or 2D atalas assets and name/uv locations for those assets.
+* Convert KTX to KTX2 via ktx2ktx2 + ktx2sc as lossy encoded ETC2/BC/ASTC+zstd or UASTC+zstd
+* Bundle into an Asset Catalog (macOS/iOS), or resource pack (Android) for slicing and on-demand resource loading

+At runtime:

+* Mmap load all KTX2 textures read-only into memory using KramLoader.
+This is the backing-store.
+* Decode smaller faces/slices/array and their mips and upload to staging buffer and then gpu transfer/twiddle to private texture.
+* For example, can upload all lower mips in 1/3rd the space and skip all the top mips.
+Textures without mips cannot do this.

+* Use sparse texturing hardware or readback to indicate what mips are accessed by the hardware.
+* Purge top mips of large unused textures, but keep the bottom mips.
+* Upload top mips as needed and memory allows.

 ### Building
 Kram uses CMake to setup the projects and build.  kramv.app, kram, and libkram are generated, but kramv.app and kram are stand-alone.
 The library can be useful in apps that want to include the decoder, or runtime compression of gpu-generated data.